Oregon Court Records

 In addition, local courts and police agencies in various counties and cities around the state maintain records of arrests.
 After determining which particular agency has the relevant record, members of the public are free to obtain these records from these sources by contacting them directly.

-- In Multnomah County, individuals can get warrant information by contacting the county courts at 971-274-0545.
+- In Multnomah County, individuals may get warrant information by contacting the county courts at 971-274-0545.

 How to Find Out If You Have a Warrant in Oregon

 Inquirers may conduct a warrant search by contacting the issuing court or the law enforcement agency within their county of residence.
-A personal warrant search can be carried out by contacting the concerned agency via phone/fax, online, via email, or in person, depending on the dissemination policy that governs them.
+Depending on the dissemination policy that governs them, a personal warrant search may be carried out by contacting the concerned agency via phone/fax, online, via email, or in person.

-For example, the Oregon Police Department's Criminal Justice Information Services (CJIS) Division has a central criminal records repository where anyone interested can check their criminal history.
+For example, the Oregon Police Department's Criminal Justice Information Services (CJIS) Division has a central criminal records repository where anyone interested may check their criminal history.
 This search costs $33.00 to process and is based on fingerprints.
-Those who are interested can email ask.osp@osp.oregon.gov for further information.
+Those who are interested may email ask.osp@osp.oregon.gov for further information.

 Eugene Police Department